cbeck88/conf-rs/README.md

 We'll offer just three points of guidance around this tool.

 1. The more valuable the secrets are, and the more challenging the threat model is, the more time it makes sense to spend working on defensive measures.
 The converse is also true.
+   No one really has context to judge this except you, so instead of offering one-size-fits-all guidance, I prefer to think in terms of a sliding scale.
 2. If you're at a point where systematically marking things `secret` seems like a good idea, then you should also be using special types to manage the secrets.
    For example, using [`SecretString` from the `secrecy` crate](https://docs.rs/secrecy/0.8.0/secrecy/type.SecretString.html) instead of `String` will prevent your password from appearing in debug logs *after* it has been loaded.
    There are alternatives out there if `secrecy` crate doesn't work for your use-case.
 This is usually a pretty low-effort improvement, and it goes hand-in-hand with what the `secret` marking does.
    * It's very easy to expose your secret by accident if you don't do something like this.
 For example, just by putting a `#[tracing::instrument]` annotation on a function that some day takes a `config` struct, you could accidentally log your password.
 3. If you're at a point where you think you need to *systematically [zeroize](https://docs.rs/zeroize/latest/zeroize/) all copies* of your secret that reside in process memory when they are no longer needed, then you are past the point where you can use an environment variable to pass the secret value to the application.
 Your application most likely needs to *read the secret value from a file instead*.
    * The rust standard library handles environment values as `std::ffi::OsString` internally and in its API, but this type cannot be securely zeroized.
-There are no public APIs to mutably access the underlying bytes.
+There are no public APIs to mutably access the underlying bytes, and no public APIs that would otherwise do this for you.
    * At a lower level, `glibc` [exposes the environment as `char **environ`](https://www.gnu.org/software/libc/manual/html_node/Environment-Access.html), makes copies of the entire environment whenever it is changed using `set_var` or similar, and [leaks the old values](https://inbox.sourceware.org/libc-alpha/87le2od4xh.fsf@oldenburg.str.redhat.com/).
      It is difficult to systematically ensure that all of these copies are cleaned up if they contain sensitive data. `environ` often gets copied by other things very early in the process.
      The rust standard library also interacts with the environment via these `glibc` APIs, which means that typical rust libraries like `dotenvy` do as well.